redroguea1/mern-hackathon/README.md

 **ONE Team Member needs to do the following:**

-- Create a copy of your `~/code/sei-cafe-codealong` folder and name it something like `~/code/sei-cafe-save`.

-- `cd ~/code/sei-cafe-codealong`

-- Sync with the starter code in the repo as usual:  `git fetch --all` then `git reset --hard origin/main`
+- Use the starter code procided.

 - Go to their **personal** GitHub account and create a new **Public** repo named `mern-hackathon`.